Glasgow to Cape Wrath in 3 easy stages!

 Day 9, Sunday 6th June 2004: Dundonnell Corriehallie car park to Ullapool via Campervan Passenger Ferry

 Mick gave us a lift back to the Corriehallie car park, where we had finished the day before, and joined us for the last walk.
 We made our way along the road to Badrallach.
-From here we turned off down the track to Altnaharrie which we followed to the little jetty at the waters edge.
-Ullapool was tantalisingly close but since there was no ferry this was the end for us.
+From here we turned off down the track past Loch na h-Airbhe to Altnaharrie which we followed to the little jetty at the waters edge and had a paddle in the waters edge to finish.
+Ullapool was tantalisingly close across Loch Broom but since there was no ferry this was the end for us.
 We took some end of trip photos before returning up the track to the road where we were picked up by Rik and Glen in their camper van and whisked round to Ullapool by road.
 What should have been quite an elegant end to the route turned into a bit of an anti-climax but we had a good time in Ullapool, especially the time we spent in the Ferry Boat Inn having several celebratory drinks.

 Walk: 8 miles, 445 metres of ascent, 3h 20m